Breakthrough-Energy/docs/source/dev/idea_list.md

 To run energy system simulations we need input data such as electrical demand, hydro flow, solar irradiance, and wind speed time series data among others.
 See here for [more details](https://github.com/Breakthrough-Energy/PreREISE#2-gather-data-for-simulation).
 Currently the data is collected by using the package when needed.
 There is still a lot of manual labor involved in collecting and cleaning the data.
 Besides that the data source or API’s may change.

-The goal of this project is to encapsulate the existing code for downloading external resources into a single library and CLI.
+The goal of this project is to encapsulate the existing code for downloading external resources into a single library and Command Line Interface (CLI).
-The result of this project will be a single CLI tool that BE can use to download external resources, either manually, or by integrating into an orchestration/workflow system such as Apache Airflow.
+The result of this project will be a single CLI tool that we can use to download external resources, either manually, or by integrating into an orchestration/workflow system such as Apache Airflow.

 - Write a Python library and CLI that downloads external data sources
 - The tool should be well documented with a focus on code quality